By Keith Tomasek, October 17, 2019

 TOM PATTERSON THEATRE

 Colm Feore returns to the Festival for the first time in five years to play the psychopathic title role in “Richard III.”
 This play holds great historical significance for the Festival as the first play ever performed under the tent back in 1953.
 Similarly, it will open the new Tom Patterson Theatre in 2020.

 Feore was last seen at Stratford in 2014, playing the title role in Cimolino’s production of “King Lear,” one of the top-selling Shakespeare productions in the theatre’s history.

-Feore will lead a powerhouse cast featuring Michael Blake as the Duke of Clarence, Ben Carlson as Lord Hastings, David Collins as Stanley, Martha Henry as the Duchess of York, Jessica B. Hill as Lady Anne, Seana McKenna as Queen Margaret, Lucy Peacock as Queen Elizabeth, Tom Rooney as Buckingham and Mike Shara as Catesby.
+Feore leads a powerhouse cast featuring Michael Blake as the Duke of Clarence, Ben Carlson as Lord Hastings, David Collins as Stanley, Martha Henry as the Duchess of York, Jessica B. Hill as Lady Anne, Seana McKenna as Queen Margaret, Lucy Peacock as Queen Elizabeth, Tom Rooney as Buckingham and Mike Shara as Catesby.

 Also in the cast are: Marion Adler, Wayne Best, Jacklyn Francis, Andrew Iles, Ron Kennell, Qasim Khan, Alexandra Lainfiesta, Roy Lewis, Jamie Mac, Gordon Patrick White, Brigit Wilson and Mamie Zwettler.

 Contemporary themes of social mobility and sexual misconduct with plenty of humour.

 May 15 to October 24 | Opens June 11

 Tom Patterson Theatre